MatsuriJapon/git-matsuri/README.md

 [Git](https://git-scm.com/downloads) must be installed.

 ## Installation
-Download and extract the latest [release](https://github.com/MatsuriJapon/git-matsuri/releases) or compile from source (requires Go 1.12+).
-The binary is found in the respective directory for the platform of choice (`windows_amd64` for Windows, `darwin_amd64` for Mac OS, etc.).
+Download and extract the latest [release](https://github.com/MatsuriJapon/git-matsuri/releases) for your platform or compile from source.

 ### Windows
 - Place `git-matsuri.exe` into the `C:\Program Files\Git\mingw64\libexec\git-core` folder